dolmagrg123/AWS_CLI/Document.md

 ## Access Keys

 Access keys are credentials used to authenticate and authorize users or applications to interact with services.
+They allow Jenkins and other tools to interact with AWS.

 ### Why Sharing Access Keys is Dangerous:
    a.
 Unauthorized Access: If someone has your access keys, unauthorized person can also access your resources